-All subsidiaries are included in the consolidation and share the same principal activity except Providence Life Assurance Company Ltd which has been acquired with a view to facilitating the activities of the rest of the Group.
+All subsidiaries are included in the consolidation and share the same principal activity except PLAC and AILAC which have been acquired with a view to facilitating the activities of the rest of the Group.

 The Company remains a member of BOAGF GP, LLC, with a 50% interest.
 There has been no activity in this entity during the period.